DrMSAbdullahi/GenPath-PPH/README.md

 - **Condition Grouping**: The dataset is then divided into different condition groups (e.g., **HCC vs Control**) based on sample conditions.
 This allows the analysis of how gene expression changes between the two conditions and impacts the pathway structure.

 ### 2. **Persistent Path Homology (PPH) Calculation**
-   For each pathway and each condition (i.e., HCC and Control), PPH is computed to track the topological changes in the gene expression network using
+   For each pathway and each condition (i.e., HCC and Control), PPH is computed to track the topological changes (in both dimensions 0 and 1) in the gene expression network using

    - **Filtration Scale**: From 0 to 1, where 0 represents the highest correlation between genes and 1 represents the weakest correlation.
    - **Step Size**: A step size of 0.01 results in 101 Betti numbers for each pathway and each condition across the filtration scale [0,1].